-Weather The weather was dry during our inspection.
-Chimney stacks None.
-Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
+Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate. appropriate.
 Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
 Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched, overlaid with concrete interlocking tiles and finished with cement verges.
-There are box dormers, both front and rear, with flat roof coverings over finished with mineral felt sheets or similar.
-The front dormer has rendered cheeks with the front elevation clad with timber, the rear dormer is clad with low maintenance uPVC panels.
-The main roof void is accessed via a hatch on the ceiling of the bedroom.
-There is a thick layer of insulation laid between the joists.
-Full and safe passage was not possible, with a restricted "head and shoulders" inspection carried out from a ladder.
-Insulation present was not lifted nor disturbed.
+The roof is of pitched timber frame construction, overlaid with slates and finished with metal ridging.
+There are slate covered dormers (front), with a cement rendered box dormer (rear).
+There is a flat platform to the roof over the rear dormer, which appeared to be surfaced with standing seam lead sheets.
+Eaves access was obtained, both to the front and rear.
+The underside of the roof is lined with polystyrene insulation boards, no inspection was possible of the timbers.
+Access was obtained to the apex of the roof via a ceiling hatch and standing ladder.
+Our inspection was restricted in the presence of a thick layer of insulation.
+There is limited clearance due to the position of the timbers with no meaningful inspection possible beyond the hatch.
+A ceiling hatch and standing ladder allowed for a restricted 'head and shoulders' inspection of the roof void over the rear projection.
+A thick layer of insulation restricted our visual inspection.

 Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The state of the s The rainwater system comprises of plastic manufacture, with half round gutters discharging into rounded downpipes.
+The rainwater fittings are of both traditional cast iron and replacement PVC manufacture.

 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.

-The main walls are consistent with solid stone, with the rear projection consistent with rendered brick.
+The main walls are stone built, with the rear projection consistent with a load bearing timber frame and outer skin of rendered blockwork (270mm thickness).